I hinted, at the end of my first blog post, about something entitled “Dark Legend.”

 Dark Legend is a project I’ve been working on since I was sixteen.
 Primarily it’s an eleven/twelve part TV serial.
 I believe in the US it’s referred to as a miniseries.
 There is nothing mini about this, however, as the story unfolds into a massive thrill ride of car chases, explosions, post apocalyptic worlds, epic battles, tragedy, betrayal, romance and heroism all set against a backdrop of impending disaster for humanity.

 Describing the actual plot is hard for me.
-I know what it’s about inside my head but i can never seem to get it quite right when trying to actually describe it to people or write it down… so this might seem a little odd/complex… but here goes…
+I know what it’s about inside my head but I can never seem to get it quite right when trying to actually describe it to people or write it down… So this might seem a little odd/complex… But here goes…

-That’s a rough synopsis without any major spoilers but it gives you a gist of what the thing is about.
+That’s a very rough synopsis without any major spoilers but it gives you a gist of what the thing is about.

 Well… As the feedback so far has been positive I’ve begun editing down the thing, with the intention of finally getting it out into the big wide world.
 It’s a long and arduous process as each episode is around fifty pages long and each has to be cut down by around ten pages.
 This mainly involves getting rid of bumfluff scenes that don’t go anywhere as well as removing some of the more absurdist plot points that I’m no longer happy with- Like the second act of part five which for some strange reason is entirely made up of an elaborate Dickensian musical with original numbers such as “Burn Through My Heart” and “Death, Glorious Death.”
 Whatever I was on when I thought that was a good idea i have no idea… but I’ve had to rewrite the entire episode just to get rid of it.
 The new version is much better and involves a cameo by Richard Dawkins… AND NO SINGING!
 Now let us never speak of that abomination again.
 (Seriously… what the f**k was I thinking?)